wp-plugins/stripe-woocommerce-addon/readme.txt

 11. Single checkbox to put it in Authorize or Authorize & Capture.
 12. This plugin Support to accept card types.
 13. This plugin does not store **Credit Card Details**
 14. This plugin Support refunds in woocommerce interface.
-On full refund order state changes automatically to refunded.
+On full refund order state changes automatically to refunded(WooCommerce Feature).

 15. This plugin currently supports Multiple Currency accepted one at a time Irrespective of store base currency See Screenshot No.2